myaokult/perso-site/README.md

-# perso-site
+# code for my personal website!

-stuff for my personal website :p
+> [!important] all rights reserved.